osexpert/CosmosTime/README.md

  "offsetMins": 30
 }

-Some collected links with problems Newtonsoft\CosmosDb:
+Some collected links with info\problems about times in Newtonsoft\CosmosDb:

 https://stackoverflow.com/questions/63444977/convert-string-to-datetime-in-cosmos-db